metal-stack/metalctl/docs/metalctl_machine_logs.md

 ### Options

 ```
   -h, --help                                  help for logs
+      --last-event-error-threshold duration   the duration up to how long in the past a machine last event error will be counted as an issue [optional] (default 168h0m0s)
 ```

 ### Options inherited from parent commands